dannylee1020/openpo/README.md

 ```

 ## Contributing
-We welcome contributions to OpenPO!
+Contributions are what makes open source amazingly special!
 Here's how you can help:

 ### Development Setup
 1. Fork and clone the repository